 Seat Belt and Child Restraint Violations

-With the exception of New Hampshire, every state has a law requiring the use of safety belts by adult drivers and passengers in motor vehicles.
-About half of states allow a law enforcement officer to make a traffic stop based solely on a seat belt violation (meaning that enforcement of seat belt laws is "primary" in those states), while the remaining states require that a law enforcement officer make a traffic stop for a different reason, such as speeding or a mechanical violation, before the seat belt law may be enforced (meaning that enforcement can only be "secondary" in those states).
+About half of states allow a law enforcement officer to make a traffic stop based solely on a seat belt violation (meaning that enforcement of seat belt laws is "primary" in those states).
+The remaining states require a law enforcement officer to make a traffic stop for a different reason, such as speeding or a mechanical violation before police can enforce the seat belt law (meaning that enforcement can only be "secondary" in those states).

 Child Restraint Violations